MykalMachon/mykal.codes/src/posts/cauliflower-fried-rice-wraps.md

 draft: false

 ---
 I had a friend ask me for a go-to cauliflower rice recipe so here it is.
 I do feel like this is more of a "base".
-If there's something that will add a bit of spice🌶️ or variety✨ to your fridge feel free to experiment and throw it in.
+If there's something that will add a bit of spice🌶️ or variety✨ in your fridge feel free to experiment and throw it in.

 I've only made this recipe, as written out, _once_, but have used cauliflower rice similarly lots before.
 It's also awesome as a direct rice replacement in most stir-fries and curries if you're into that.